LukaStein/Datamining_09/JavaWrapper/README.md

 Or the user can give a file where the diagnosis is yet unknown and the model will predict instead, with a 91 percent accuracy.
 In the example data folder are two files that represent these descriptions.

-There are five options: help, test, accuracy, training and save.
+There are five options: help, test, accuracy, labeled and save.
 Option help gives a message on what options there are and how to use them.
-Furthermore option training and accuracy can be used together, for predicting on supervised (diagnosed) data and returning an accuracy summary of how well the model performed.
+Furthermore option labeled and accuracy can be used together, for predicting on supervised (diagnosed) data and returning an accuracy summary of how well the model performed.
 The option test can't be combined with accuracy, since there's nothing to compare with to show its performance.
 Instead test returns only the predicted labels.
-Both the output of test as for training can be saved using option save, by typing save name_of_new_file.
+Both the output of test as for labeled can be saved using option save, by typing save name_of_new_file.
 The default extension is .txt and is not required to add.

 These options are realised by the use of seven classes called by the main class and inside are methods applied from libraries weka (external),